I was responsible for user research, competitive analysis, creating low and high-fidelity wireframes, prototypes, branding, and visual design.

 I conducted moderated usability study with 5 participants.
 These were the main findings uncovered by the usability study:

-- People had difficulty going back to the homepage
+- People had difficulty going back to the homepage from the results screen

 Refining the design